The Royal Canal in Sete, France

 A pristine beach in Sete, France

-Easily accesible from town center, Sete's beaches offer fine white sand and sprawling vistas.
-Lazaret beach is the closest to town center.
+Easily accessible from the town centre, Sete's beaches offer fine white sand and sprawling vistas.
+Lazaret beach is the closest to the town centre.
 Other popular spots include the long Plage des Quilles and the smaller Plage de la Corniche, located along a scenic oceanfront boulevard.

 Why not do something a little strange while in Sete?
 Less than 30 minutes by foot from the port, the Cimetiere Marin offers a captivating duality: gorgeous ocean views in contrast with rows of graves dating back to the 1600s.

 Seafood is the speciality in Sete, especially oysters and mussels, which live in the Thau Lagoon just offshore.
 Feeling adventurous?
 Try bourride de lotte a la Setois, a monkfish stew, or la tielle Setoise, a flaky-crust octopus pie.
 The best-loved restaurants are located conveniently near the port.